wozt/btopthemes/README.md

 Btop themes created with windsurf AI

 # Installation
-Install these themes located in themes in this github by copying the files you want to your btop themes directory (e.g., `/home/<user>/.config/btop/themes/` on Ubuntu).
+Install these themes located in /themes/ in this github by copying the files you want to your btop themes directory (e.g., `/home/<user>/.config/btop/themes/` on Ubuntu).

 # Themes Screenshots